-The main difference between quid pro quo and a hostile work environment is that quid pro quo sexual harassment typically involves someone with a position of authority.
+The difference between quid pro quo versus hostile work environment is that quid pro quo harassment typically involves someone with a position of authority.
 A hostile work environment does not necessarily involve a person in a position of authority.
-This type of sexual harassment can come from co-workers as well
+This type of sexual harassment can come from co-workers as well.

 Quid pro quo sexual harassment and sexual harassment that results in a hostile work environment are both equally detrimental to the victim.